akrinah/cunit/readme.md

 Add the *include/cunit.h* header file to the search path of your compiler and the *lib/libcunit.a* static library to the search path of your linker.
 Copy the `src/template.c` test suite template to your project and rename it if you wish.
 Follow the instructions written there.
+For compilation simply compile and link together all test files.

 Writing a Test Suite